-Profit-based tax incentive types Likely impact of GloBE Tax deferrals, investment allowances, longer loss carry forward periods, preferential treatment of long-term capital gains Limited: Likely to not reduce GloBE ETR and lead to the payment of top-up tax.
+Tax incentives Likely impact of GloBE Cost-based incentives Reduced tax rate, additional deductions for qualifying expenses Medium: Will, in many cases, reduce GloBE ETR, but the ETR reduction may not always lead to the payment of top-up tax.
+Tax deferrals, investment allowances, longer loss carry forward periods, preferential treatment of long-term capital gains Limited: Likely to not reduce GloBE ETR and lead to the payment of top-up tax.
 Payroll tax incentives, property tax reductions, exemptions from indirect taxes No impact: Payroll taxes and other employment-based taxes, as well as social security contributions, are not Covered Taxes under the GloBE rules.
 Taxes based on ownership of specified items or categories of property are distinguishable from taxes based on a corporation's equity and should not be Covered Taxes under the GloBE rules.
 Consumption taxes, such as sales taxes and value-added taxes, are not Covered Taxes under the GloBE rules.